Dev4Mod/WaEnhancer/Readme.md

 ## Installation
 1. Ensure that your device is rooted.
 2. Install the Xposed Framework on your device.
-3. Download the Wa Enhancer from the [Actions](https://github.com/Dev4Mod/WaEnhancer/actions) section.
+3. Download the EdX WhatsApp from the [Actions](https://github.com/IslamAlorabI/EdXwa/actions) section.
-4. Install the Wa Enhancer APK.
+4. Install the EdX WhatsApp APK.
-5. Enable the Wa Enhancer module in the Xposed Installer app.
+5. Enable the EdX WhatsApp module in the Xposed Installer app.

 ## Support
 If you encounter any issues or have questions about Wa Enhancer, please [Visit Telegram](https://t.me/waenhancer).